F5Networks/k8s-bigip-ctlr/docs/config_examples/customResource/CustomResource.md

 # Custom Resource Definitions

-This page is created to document the behaviour of CIS in CRD Mode(ALPHA Release).
-This is an ALPHA release which supports limited features.
-Check for the Supported Features and TO BE Implemented sections to understand in detail about the features.
+This page is created to document the behaviour of CIS in CRD Mode.

 ## What are CRDs?